-On my 40th birthday in October of 1997 two friends took Landi and me to dinner at Windows On The World.
-They were wineing and dining us so that they could talk about merging our businesses.
+On my 40th birthday in October of 1997, two friends took Landi and me to dinner at Windows On The World.
+They were wining and dining us so that they could talk about merging our businesses.
 Windows On The World was the restaurant at the top of the World Trade Center.

 I owned a small IT consultancy that specialized in solving problems in distributed systems, HPUX Unix in particular.
 I’m not bragging when I say that we were one of the best in the world at what we did.
 My friends, Scott and Frank, owned a similar, small, but very successful consultancy that was network focused.
 Their idea was to combine our companies and get big.
-They were both 25 years old, and their goal, they said, was to be worth 40 million dollars by the time they were 40 years old.
-They wanted me and my company to be a part of it, to ‘hitch my wagon to a star’.
+They were both twenty-five years old, and their goal, they said, was to be worth forty million dollars by the time they were forty years old.
+They wanted me and my company to be a part of it, to “hitch my wagon to a star.”
 I asked for some time to think about it.

 In October of 1997, my son, Catfish, was nine months old.
 My daughters, ages 10 and 11, were living with their mother in Arkansas.
-I had seen my oldest, Jen, play one single softball game.
+I had seen my oldest, Jen, play a single softball game.
 I had never seen Jordan play.
 I remember watching Jen run the bases after getting a hit.
 She was running full speed, but she wasn’t lifting her knees.
 I remember thinking “I could help her with her running form.
-She’d be a lot faster…. if I had more time here.”, but I had to fly back to Jersey.
+She’d be a lot faster…. if I had more time here.”
+But I had to fly back to Jersey.

-I remember a football game one night on a dusty field in Olive Branch, Mississippi in 1970.
-I played for an 7th/8th grade team from Oakshire elementry in Whitehaven, Tn.
+I remember a football game one night on a dusty field in Olive Branch, Mississippi, in 1970.
+I played for an 7th/8th grade team from Oakshire Elementry in Whitehaven, Tn.
 We were down by a couple of touchdowns against Olive Branch.
-In the fouth quarter, Coach Daniels put me and and told me to “go out there and throw the ball”.
+In the fourth quarter, Coach Daniels put me and told me to “go out there and throw the ball.”
 Jimmy Stegall and Billy Holland were my primary receivers and we walked the ball down the field getting 5 to 6 yards a play.
-Little down and out patterns we had done a million times in practice.
+We ran the little down and out patterns we had run a million times in practice.
 Finally, the defensive backs started trying to jump the route to get an interception or break up the pass.
-Stegall turned his route into a down-out-and-up, I threw it over the top and Jimmy ran about 50 yards for the score.
+Stegall turned his route into a down-out-and-up, I threw it over the top and Jimmy ran about fifty yards for the score.

 We were only down by one and we got the ball back.
 We started down the field again with the same short passes.
 In my mind, I was Archie marching the Rebels down the field.
 We were going to win.
 There was no doubt about it.
-Time was getting short when Mike Pittman, our wingback in the old single wing formation, came into the huddle and said he was beating the corner back on every play.
+Time was getting short when Mike Pittman, our wingback in the old, single-wing formation, came into the huddle and said he was beating the corner back on every play.
 He wanted to run a post pattern.
-We were on Olive Branch’s 35 yard line or so.
+We were on Olive Branch’s thirty-five yard line or so.
 A post pattern could be a quick score.

 Dad saw that.
 Mom saw that.
 They and just a few other parents were there to see a great few series of plays by a 7th/8th grade football team living out their dreams, trying to pull off a comeback win in the closing seconds of a football game.

 I thought about that a lot.
 Scott and Frank were young.
 They were in their mid-twenties and had no kids.
 Merging with them would mean working in NYC all of the time.
-It would mean doing 80 hour weeks to build capital to fund growth.
+It would mean doing eighty-hour weeks to build capital to fund growth.
 It would mean travel to build a network of clients.
-Their plan was to quickly open offices in L.A. and London.
-Though the New York Yankee’s were their ‘flagship client’, they had their eyes on Wall Street and were already making inroads there.
+Their plan was to quickly open offices in LA and London.
+Though the New York Yankees were their “flagship client,” they had their eyes on Wall Street and were already making inroads there.

 By October 2003, Jen and Jordan had moved to New Jersey.
-Jen, Jordan and Catfish all went to school at the Wardlaw-Hartridge School.
-(We used to call it ‘Hogwarts’) Jen, the keeper on the soccer team, was a Senior and Jordan, a forward, was a Junior.
+Jen, Jordan, and Catfish, all went to school at the Wardlaw-Hartridge School.
+(We used to call it “Hogwarts.”)
+Jen, the keeper on the soccer team, was a senior and Jordan, a forward, was a junior.
 Wardlaw wasn’t known for its sports teams at that time.
-The girls soccer team wasn’t very good at all.
-Jen routinely had 15 or 20 saves in goal.
+The girls’ soccer team wasn’t very good at all.
+Jen routinely had fifteen or twenty saves in goal.
 Jordan frequently found herself alone taking the ball toward the goal.
-On Tuesday, October 28th, they played Bound Brook.
+On Tuesday, October 28, they played Bound Brook.
 The game was at our field and was hard fought.
 It was a rainy afternoon.
 At one point, Jordan got loose with the ball and looked to have a breakaway run with the ball until it found a puddle and stopped.
 Finally, late in the first half, with an assist from Amanda, Jordan scored.
 The score was 1-0.

 I couldn’t breath.
 The tiny crowd watching the game was so quiet you could hear a fish fart.